Samangan/gym-sym/README.md

 `npm run deploy`

 ## TODO
- + Add more machines + more customerTypes
- * * Make unique sprites for each customerType and each machine.
  * A* Pathing + collision
- * Show detail info of customer / machine on clicking.
+ * Show detail info of machine on clicking.
  * Implement employees (see below detailed notes)
+ * * personal trainers --> make customers come to gym more and less likely to cancel at end of year.
+ * * janitors --> keep the place clean (implement dirty machines, shower, floors, etc later)
  * Show some info / graphs in different menus.
  * Allow player to set price of membership
- * Implement employees:
- * * personal trainers --> make customers come to gym more and less likely to cancel at end of year.
- * * janitors --> keep the place clean (implement dirty machines, shower, floors, etc later)
  * Allow player to manage employees and how much they get paid, etc.
  * Allow player to see a budget with graphs and shit
  * Implement time controls:
  * * pause, halfspeed, double/triple speed
+ * Replace programmer art with real assets

 ## Brainstorming:
  * Implement advertisements that increase gym fame for a short amount of time.
  * I could have different tiers of the same equipment that cost more money but offer some value (ex: a treadmill that has a shorter workout time)